History of early and simple domes

-Early domes
+Early and indigenous domes

 The earliest domes were likely domed huts made from saplings, reeds, or timbers and covered with thatch, turf, or skins.
 Materials may have transitioned to rammed earth, mud-brick, or more durable stone as a result of local conditions.
 The earliest discovered remains of domed constructions may be four small dwellings made of Mammoth tusks and bones.
 The first was found by a farmer in Mezhirich, Ukraine, in 1965 while he was digging in his cellar and archaeologists unearthed three more.
 They date from 19,280–11,700 BC.

 More recently, semi-subterranean dwellings of the Thule people, ancestors of the Inuit who were established in the Canadian Arctic by 1300 AD, were made of whalebone frames lashed together with hide straps in a parabolic dome shape covered with hides and blocks of sod and snow.
 The igloo, a shelter built from blocks of ice in a spiral, was used by the Inuit.
 The wigwam was made by Native Americans and covered with hides or bark.
+A kind of corbelled dome using lengths of wood was used by the Anasazi to cover some kivas between 900 and 1250.
+A similar technique is used in Afghanistan.